GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_sop-accessioning.md

 - **Notification System:**
   - Nodes get automatic notification of updates via GitHub.
   - Nodes must resolve changes and update their instances accordingly.

+## SOP Releases and DOI minting
+To ensure persistent and reliable identification of Standard Operating Procedures (SOPs), we have implemented a system that integrates **Zenodo with GitHub**.
+This setup allows us to automatically generate **Digital Object Identifiers** (DOIs) for each release in our GitHub repository.

+Notice how these persistent identifiers will be assigned to full repository releases, and not to individual SOP versions.
+Versioning and identification of individual SOPs is kept through the [accessioning](#identifier-format).

+### Integration with Zenodo
+1. **Zenodo Account Setup**: [GDI's Zenodo account](https://zenodo.org/communities/gdi) (``ELIXIR Europe``) is configured and linked to this GitHub repository.
+1. **GitHub releases**: When the repository reaches a point in maturity to be considered a consistent unit, a [release](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/releases/new) is created.
+1. **Automated DOI Generation**: Each new release in GitHub triggers a Zenodo release, which automatically grabs all the code in the release, stores it, and mints a DOI for it.
+This DOI is a stable and persistent identifier, ensuring long-term accessibility and traceability of the SOPs in each release.

+### Forking and Independent Releases
+The DOI minting process is not limited to the main repository.
+When **GDI-nodes fork** this repository to adapt their SOPs, they can also create releases in their forks and trigger Zenodo releases.
+The only requirement is to configure these node repositories to the Zenodo account.
+This allows each node to independently manage and identify their SOP releases while maintaining consistency across the infrastructure.